makoit/fastapi_mongo_example_project/README.md

 ## to-do's

+- refactor auth and jwt code -> classed based
+  - config if username & password is needed or other auth methods (only api key)
+  - refactor admin access
 - add unit tests
-- do not expose database ID's -> create UUID's and use them
 - API Doc -> response definition for each endpoint (404 not for each endpoint necessary)
-- app config and credentials non in plain text (env or hashed)
+- docker-compose -> plain user & pw -> use from env file
 - add https
-- add logging
+- add logging -> debug & error Log
+- add cors config to .env file -> config, not hard coded
+- do not expose database ID's -> create UUID's and use them
+- models / routes change folder structure -> base & specific
+  - for new use cases only specific folders has to be changed